RobertRen1122/RobertRen1122/README.md

 ## I'm an EngSci 2T4 at the University of Toronto

 - 🌱 I’m currently learning everything 🤣
+- 💯 I have passed the Tensorflow Certification Exam in August, 2021
 - 👯 I’m looking to collaborate with other people
 - 🥅 2021 Goals: Contribute more to machine learning projects